yzkn/baserow-gitlab/docs/development/development-environment.md

   the dev environment.
 - See [intellij setup](intellij-setup.md) for how to configure Intellij to work well with Baserow for development purposes.
+  - See [vscode setup](vscode-setup.md) for how to configure Visual Studio Code to work well with Baserow for development purposes.

 ## Fixing git blame